tellor-io/layer/adr/adr1006 - dispute levels.md

 ### different weights for each category

-1,5,and 100 we're picked relatively arbitrarily.
-The 100% is obviously correct for stopping an attack, but we went back and forth between 1 and 5 vs higher numbers like 5,10 or even 10,25.
+1, 5, and 100 we're picked relatively arbitrarily.
+The 100% is obviously correct for stopping an attack, but we went back and forth between 1 and 5 vs higher numbers like 5, 10 or even 10, 25.
 Ultimately the cosmos ecosystem is much more exposed to smaller slashing penalities and the larger amounts seem unecessary if we have a sufficiently decentralized reporter set.
-Additionaly, these levels can be adjusted by ogvernance if they seem insufficient.
+Additionaly, these levels can be adjusted by governance if they seem insufficient.

 ## Issues / Notes on Implementation

-One issue to keep in mind w/regard to jail times and slashing is that it is likely that LST's pop up for reporter/validator stakes.
+One issue to keep in mind with regard to jail times and slashing is that it is likely that LST's pop up for reporter/validator stakes.
 Should this happen, reporters will likely have little lock up with regard to posting bad prices and we can opt for faster freezing as its not their stake that they are actually losing.
 This is a problem with any delegated system and must be monitored that incentives and slashing conditions properly discentive operators even if it is not their capital.

 ## References / Links